nspin/malice/README.md

 Malice is inspired by [mallory](https://github.com/CarveSystems/mallory) and [mitmproxy](https://github.com/mitmproxy/mitmproxy).

-As the API is currently in flux, much of the code is not properly marked up for Haddock.
-That will change within the coming weeks.

 ## Core Abstractions

 ### Monad Transformers

-At the core of Malice lie four Monad transformers:
+At the core of Malice lie four monad transformers:

 #### `EndpointT`

-`EndpointT` provides a buffered interface to a stream endpoint (e.g. `recv` on a socket) suitable for use with Haskell's great parsing libraries such as [Attoparsec](https://hackage.haskell.org/package/attoparsec) and [Serialize](https://hackage.haskell.org/package/cereal-0.5.4.0).
+`EndpointT` provides a buffered interface to a stream endpoint (e.g. `recv` on a socket) suitable for use with Haskell's great parser combinator and serialization libraries such as [attoparsec](https://hackage.haskell.org/package/attoparsec) and [cereal](https://hackage.haskell.org/package/cereal-0.5.4.0).
 It also provides a means of throwing and catching pure protocol-related exceptions.

 #### `VertexT`